risoflora/brookframework/README.md

 - **Dual stack:**
   - IPv4 and IPv6 on top of a single socket.
 - **Basic authentication:**
-  - For standard login using user name and password.
+  - For standard login using username and password.
 - **Upload/download:**
   - Static body and payload.
   - Content streaming for real-time applications.